Accelerator-driven Nuclear Energy

 In mid-2014 the Swedish nuclear regulator SSM issued a conditional licence for construction of the European Spallation Source (ESS) facility in Lund.
 The research facility will feature the world's most powerful neutron source.
 The ESS will be used for material research and life sciences.
 It is designed around a linear accelerator which produces intense pulses of neutrons from a heavy metal target.
 They are led through beamlines to experimental stations, as in a research reactor set-up.
 According to ESS AB, the ESS will provide neutron beams up to 30 times brighter than any current neutron source.
 Completion is scheduled by 2019, and the facility should be fully operational by 2025.
 Funding for the project involves 13 European countries through a combination of cash and in-kind contributions.
 Sweden and Denmark are the host nations.
 Construction costs of the ESS facility are estimated at about €1.8 billion ($2.4 billion), with annual operating costs of some €140 million ($188 million).

-In March 2016 a strategic cooperation agreement to develop accelerator-driven advanced nuclear energy systems was signed between China General Nuclear (CGN) and the Chinese Academy of Sciences (CAS), which has a major R&D program on thorium molten salt reactors, including a 2 MWe accelerator-driven sub-critical liquid fuel prototype designed to demonstrate the thorium cycle as well as its Venus II ADS for transforming long-lived radioactive waste into short-lived waste.
+In March 2016 a strategic cooperation agreement to develop accelerator-driven advanced nuclear energy systems was signed between China General Nuclear (CGN) and the Chinese Academy of Sciences (CAS).
+The CAS has a major R&D program on thorium molten salt reactors, including a 2 MWe accelerator-driven sub-critical liquid fuel prototype designed to demonstrate the thorium cycle as well as its Venus II ADS for transforming long-lived radioactive waste into short-lived waste.

 a.
 Spallation is the process where nucleons are ejected from a heavy nucleus being hit by a high energy particle.
 In this case, a high-energy proton beam directed at a heavy target expels a number of spallation particles, including neutrons.
 [Back]